 Third, if the pipes are still making a gurgling noise you can run an electric plumbing snake through the line.
 This can be done from any opening, as well as from the outside of your house depending upon depth.

 Still hear gurgling in the pipes?
 You may have to call a plumber who can perform a sewer line inspection.
+Also have them check for air vents on exposed drain pipes, like the pipe under the sink or the pipe exposed behind the wall.
+If not present, adding these will help reduce gurgling pipes.

 Additional Factors for Why Plumbing Pipes Make Noises